Help & FAQs

 The widerAdvance Facility helps Horizon Europe projects from Widening Countries and Outermost Regions strengthen their communication, dissemination, and exploitation (D&E) activities - so that research results can achieve real impact across Europe and beyond.

-• Be a beneficiary i.e.: coordinator or partner of a running or finished Widening or WIDERA Instrument under Horizon 2020 or Horizon Europe
+• Be a coordinator or partner of a running or completed Horizon 2020 or Horizon Europe project, or a COST Action

-• Be located in a Widening Country or Outermost Region
+• Be located in a Widening Country or an EU Outermost Region

-Open-access services like webinars and trainings are available to a broader audience from the Widening community.
+Open-access services, such as webinars and trainings, are available to a broader audience interested in dissemination, exploitation and research valorisation.

 We offer tailored individual support and open-access services like webinars, online trainings, stakeholder engagement, matchmaking, study visits, networking possibilities as well as guidance on IP, follow-up funding, communication, and result valorisation.